Sham-bless/ReCrash/README.md

 > 2. Stability.
 >    * Over 99% of the time, accounts are successfully launched.
+>    * Over 99% of the time, accounts are successfully re-launched in case their instance was terminated.
->    * Catches every exception, the script just stops running if you decide so.
+>    * Catches every exception, the script never stops running.
+>    * A whole error-logging system to ensure we can always track bugs down.
+>    * A whole user-settings system to ensure you do not have to input the same data over and over.

 > 3. Compatibility.
 >    * Works on Windows, Linux and Mac.